ENOT-AutoDL/latency-server-nvidia-jetson-agx-orin-devkit/README.md

-# Latency Server Nvidia Jetson AGX Orin
+# Latency Server NVIDIA Jetson AGX Orin

-This README shows how to run latency measurements on Nvidia Jetson AGX Orin.
+This README shows how to run latency measurements on NVIDIA Jetson AGX Orin.

 Measurement server is based on: